 Jim Daly: It is John, and we’ve been uniquely designed to reveal God’s heart in so many different ways, but we sometimes feel uncertain about what it means to be a man, or be a woman.
 We see that in our culture today.
 Even in the church, you might be in a place where you’re having a tough time or your spouse is having a tough time knowing their role in the marriage or family and fulfilling it.
 In the context of marriage, male female relationships can be very challenging, and that’s one of the things we’ll address in this program today.
 We’re coming back to a very popular conversationwe had with Dr. Krabb not long ago, and I think this will help you weather you’re in a deeply troubled marriage or just in need of some relational encouragement.

-John Fuller: Dr. Larry Crabb is here with us, as you mentioned, Jim and he's a well-known psychologist.
-He is the founder and director of New Way Ministries, located here in Colorado.
-He's written a number of books, and the one that we'll really key in on today is called Fully Alive: A Biblical Vision of Gender That Frees Men and Women to Live Beyond the Stereotypes
+John: Dr. Larry Crabb is a well-known psychologist and the founder and director of New Way Ministries.
+He’s written a number of books, and the basis of today’s conversation comes from a topic that Dr. Crabb is very excited about.
+The book is called Fully Alive: A Biblical Vision of Gender That Frees Men and Women to Live Beyond the Stereotypes.

-Dr. Larry Crabb: I'm glad to be here again.
-You guys are fun to chat with and there's always good conversation.
+Larry: I’m glad to be here again.
+You guys are fun to chat with, and there’s always good conversation.
 I appreciate it.

 Jim: Well, and last time, so many listeners really resonated with the content that we talked about, and I think today is gonna be equally as interesting, and very controversial.
 There’s so many variants when it comes to, what does it mean to be a man?
 What does it mean to be a woman in Christ, in this world?
 And I’m lookin’ forward to the discussion.